-Please plan to attend each Group meeting so you know of any changes in assignments and tests.
 This is only a preliminary schedule and will be subject to change.
-Classes will go all the way through August 7th with the final being completed via a group video at 1100 on August 7th (subject to change) The exams are subject to change. - Please pay attention to the announcement section on Blackboard
+Classes will go all the way through the end of the semester.
+The exams are subject to change. - Please pay attention to the announcement section on Blackboard.
+Be sure to check your SPC Email regularly (At least once a week) for any updates or changes.